Are your gut bugs making you crave?

 - Add fermented foods such as sauerkraut, yogurt with active cultures, dill pickles, pickled vegetables, and kimchi

 - Eat raspberries, the superhero of the fiber world.
 These beauties are packed with 8 grams of fiber per 1 cup serving!

 Incorporating these recommendations can bring about a significant transformation, but to maintain this change, you’ll have to eats foods such as this daily.
 Just as your body needs to be fed and nurtured, so does your gut.
 And over time, you will start craving healthier foods.
-When you take control over your gut microbes, you can control your food cravings; not to mention also your weight and your overall health.

 Sources for this article include: PsychologyToday.com; IFLScience.com, Harvard T.H Chan Scool For Public Health